 History Harvest undergraduate and graduate students meet members of the community and digitize their stories and historical objects as part of a community-based, online collection.
 I was first involved with History Harvest at the University of Nebraska-Lincoln as a graduate student volunteer and later Project Manager.
-I now teach a History Harvest class at Michigan State University (HST 495).
+I established a History Harvest program at Michigan State University (HST 495), and taught a class in Fall 2017.

 I’m working alongside MSU Librarians and LEADR undergraduate staff to make derivative datasets, subsets, visualizations, and metadata for existing humanities datasets.

-I’ve taught (with Thomas Padilla), a week-long, intensive course at HILT (Humanities Intensive Learning and Teaching) for three years.
+I’ve taught (with Thomas Padilla (2015-2017), Lauren Tilton (2018) & Catherine DeRose (2019)), a week-long, intensive course at HILT (Humanities Intensive Learning and Teaching) for five years.
 Getting Started with Data, Tools, & Platforms explores tools and platforms that support digital humanities research, analysis, and publication and reframes sources as data that enable digital research.
+In addition to HILT, I’ve taught several other intensive workshop series, including an NEH Advanced Institute on Text Analysis in the Undergraduate Classroom.

 - Locke, Brandon.
 “Digital Humanities Pedagogy as Essential Liberal Education: A Framework for Curriculum Development.”
 Digital Humanities Quarterly.